• Twitter

 For more information about the Drinking Water Inspectorate (DWI) … here →

 The Health & Safety Executives Approved Code of Practice ACOP L8 – “Legionnaires’ disease: The control of legionella bacteria in water systems” provides guidelines for those with responsibility for the control of legionella in water systems.
-This includes dutyholders, employers, those in control of premises including landlords and those with health and safety responsibilities for others.
+This includes dutyholders, employers, those in control of premises including landlords, employers and those with health and safety responsibilities for others.
 If that describes you, or if you are involved with the control of legionella at your place of work then get up to speed by downloading your complimentary copy of the HSE’s ACOP L8 now – simply use the download button below.

 Expert TMV servicing, maintenance and failsafe testing solutions.

-Water Treatment Services is a leading independent UK water treatment and environmental services company offering a comprehensive range of expert water treatment, Legionella control, health and safety compliance and engineering support solutions including the maintenance of thermostatic mixing valves (TMVs), TMV servicing, temperature monitoring and failsafe testing in health and social care facilities including hospitals, care homes and other premises where the risk of scalding from hot water requires the installation and regular maintenance of thermostatic mixing valves.
+Water Treatment Services is a leading water treatment and environmental services company offering a comprehensive range of expert water treatment, legionella control, health and safety compliance and engineering support solutions including the maintenance of thermostatic mixing valves (TMVs), TMV servicing, temperature monitoring and failsafe testing in health and social care facilities including hospitals, care homes and other premises where the risk of scalding from hot water requires the installation and regular maintenance of thermostatic mixing valves.

-Our specialist water hygiene, Legionella control, health and safety compliance and engineering support capabilities allow us to offer a range of expert services including the installation and replacement of thermostatic mixing valves, TMV servicing (including valve and fine mesh strainer cleaning, descaling and disinfection), temperature monitoring and failsafe testing to ensure good water quality standards, safe water temperatures and health and safety standards are achieved and maintained.
+Our specialist water hygiene, legionella control, health and safety compliance and engineering support capabilities allow us to offer a range of expert services including the installation and replacement of thermostatic mixing valves, TMV servicing (including valve and fine mesh strainer cleaning, descaling and disinfection), temperature monitoring and failsafe testing to ensure good water quality standards, safe water temperatures and health and safety standards are achieved and maintained.

 Our TMV servicing solutions are delivered by experienced, in-field water treatment and engineering experts who combine the latest testing equipment, high performance disinfectants and engineering components to ensure TMVs are maintained, serviced and tested regularly to ensure their correct operation.